Tyrceo/Hiring-Test-Instructions/README.md

 We ran a survey in Mallorca amongst 1st Generation Pokemon fans (Pokémon Red, Green and Blue).
 We want to answer the following question:

-> Where are the people who prefered to start with Bulbasaur, Charmander or Squirtle?
+> Where do poeple who preferred to start with Bulbasaur, Charmander or Squirtle live?

 The result of this survey is stored in a MySQL database.